Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 At no time should your dress shirt poke out from underneath your suit vest.

-If this happens, your vest is most likely too small for you.
+If this happens, your vest is most likely too small.
 You can fix this issue by moving up a size, even if you need a tailor to adjust the shoulders and armholes.

 A suit vest will often be longer in the front than in the back, forming points on either side of the opening.